Erik De Soir

 Erik provided lectures and workshops on crisis management, crisis communication and psychotraumatology all over the world and is currently one of the leading experts in fire and rescue psychology.

-He is also both a certified firefighter and a paramedic and serves as a volunteer fire psychologist in the Regional Fire & Ambulance Brigade of Leopoldsburg.
+He is also both a certified firefighter and a paramedic and serves as a volunteer fire psychologist in the Fire Rescue Intervention Zone of North Limburg, Belgium.
 He created a European-wide counselling and support network for the management of traumatic stress in fire brigades, emergency medical services and emergency departments of hospitals, currently known under the name of the Fire Stress Teams (FiST).
 In 2003, he created the European Association of Fire and Rescue Psychologists – Association européenne des psychologues sapeurs-pompiers (AEPSP).

-He is the author of numerous books, book chapters and trauma leaflets, translated in several languages.
+He is the author of numerous books, book chapters and trauma leaflets, translated into several languages.